How to sound like an expert in obscure Winter Olympics sports in five minutes or less

 What we call it: People with brooms watching other people with brooms wave them in front of a stone as it slides down the ice.

 The basics: Two teams alternate throwing stones toward a circular target.
 The object is to get your stones closer to the center than your opponent does.
 Players move long-handled brushes or brooms back and forth to "sweep" the ice to guide the stones.
 Need more?
-Enjoy this educational video from the Canadian Curling Association, folks who know a little bit hurling rocks on ice.
+Enjoy this educational video from the Canadian Curling Association, folks who know a little bit about hurling rocks on ice.

 The contenders: It's all about the Canadians.
 They're dominant in this sport (all that time in the cold and ice has its benefits), and they're expected to take the gold in the men's, women's and mixed-doubles categories.
 By the way, mixed doubles is making its Olympic debut in these Games.